Hollow Metal Door Nomenclature

 BACKSET:

-The distance from a cutout or datum line for a hardware preparation from a defined datumn a door or frame.
+The distance from a cutout or datum line for a hardware preparation from a defined datumn on a door or frame.

 On a frame rabbet, the distance from the stop to the edge of the strike cutout.
 On the door edge, the distance from the push side face sheet to the edge of the strike cutout.